plsuwu/malwhere/README.md

 |[debug-detection](https://github.com/plsuwu/malwhere/tree/main/source/debug-detection) |Rust |A handful of methods to detect debuggers. |
 |[fn-stomping](https://github.com/plsuwu/malwhere/tree/main/source/fn-stomping) |Rust |Re-writes the bytes of a benign API function in the context of a local process. |
 |[stager-registry](https://github.com/plsuwu/malwhere/blob/main/source/stager-registry/src/main.rs) |Rust |Writes a payload to the Windows registry and executes it. |

+the [dev branch](https://github.com/plsuwu/malwhere/tree/dev) also has some implementations not mentioned here but it is woefully incomplete.